The Team

 Dong Jae Lee (Geodata Science Master's student)

-Current: PhD student at Purdue University
+Current: PhD student, Earth, Atmospheric, and Planetary Sciences, Purdue University

-Current: PhD student at Stanford University
+Current: PhD student, Geophysics, Stanford University

 Current: CEO and Founder of KiNomi LLC